susovandev/susovandev/README.md

 <h1 align="center">Hi 👋, I'm Susovan Das</h1>
-<h3 align="center">A passionate MERN STACK developer from India</h3>
+<h3 align="center">A passionate Backend developer from India</h3>

- <p> Hey there!
-I'm a Junior MERN Stack Developer passionate about building scalable and production-ready applications.
+ <p>Hey there!
+I'm a Junior Backend Developer passionate about building scalable and production-ready APIs.
 I specialize in MongoDB, Express.js, React.js, and Node.js, with a strong focus on writing clean, maintainable code.
-Currently, I am diving deeper into industry-level practices, focusing on building high-quality, production-ready applications.
-I'm always learning and exploring new technologies to enhance my skills.</p>
+Currently, I'm diving deeper into industry-level best practices to build high-quality applications.
+Always learning and exploring new technologies to enhance my skills!</p>

 ## 🌐 Socials: